-In the face of the pandemic, Corporate India saw two workplace realities become front and centre like never been before – the need for Inclusion and the focus on the mental health of employees.
-I believe it’s no coincidence that these climbed the priority charts for companies almost at the same time and that too in the aftermath of the pandemic.
+In the face of the pandemic, Corporate India saw two workplace realities become front and centre like never before – the need for inclusion and a focus on the mental health of employees.
+I believe it’s no coincidence that these have climbed the priority charts for companies ever since.
 Inclusive workplaces go a long way in enabling and improving the emotional wellbeing of employees, particularly in the backdrop of the alienation and stress caused by the pandemic.

 Let me deconstruct workplace inclusivity into three key components, in order to reiterate this strong causal relationship – Respect, Empathy and Psychological Safety.
 Exploring the impact of each of these elements on employee mental health is likely to add up to the totality of its impact.

 While we all come to the workplace in a certain professional capacity, we expect to be respected as both – the professional as well as the person that we are.
 Erstwhile organisations laid more importance on respect for the employee as a professional, and any element of respect for the individual was largely left to the personal equation amongst the employees.
 However, today personal respect is becoming just as important.
 A term such as ‘respect’ that never got much airtime earlier, is now something that employees are having to rethink - What does respect mean at the workplace?
 What might be the difference between respecting someone and being respectful of someone?
 A respectful work environment keeps unnecessary stresses such as insensitive comments, disrespectful banter, exclusion, bullying etc. at bay.
 A respectful workplace is thus a key enabler for employees’ positive mental health.